gravitational/teleport/rfd/0049-desktop-clipboard.md

 ### Implementation Notes

-Since the TDP protocol does not implement the delayed rendering approach used by RDP, the Windows Desktop Service will be responsible for storing and synchronizing the state of the clipboard between the local workstation and the remote Windows desktop.
+Since the TDP protocol does not implement the delayed rendering appraoch used by RDP, the Windows Desktop Service will be responsible for storing and synchronizing the state of the clipboard between the local workstation and the remote Windows desktop.